 Harriet Tubman was born into slavery and given the slave name Araminta Ross.
 The birth year above is approximate.
 Her maternal grandmother came to the U.S. on a slave ship.
-Three of Tubman’s daughters were sold and never seen by her again.
-When her master came to take her young son to be sold, she resisted and he was spared.
-In 1849 she escaped to Philadelphia, saved money and made about 13 missions back South to rescue about 70 enslaved families and friends over a period of 11 years.
-She helped John Brown recruit men for his raid on Harpers Ferry.
+In 1849 Harriet escaped to Philadelphia, saved money and made around 19 missions south to rescue about 300 enslaved families and friends over a period of 10 years.
+She was nicknamed ‟Moses” by William Lloyd Garrison and ‟General Tubman” by John Brown, whom she helped recruit men for his raid on Harpers Ferry.
 During the Civil War she worked for the Union Army as a cook, nurse and later as an armed scout and spy.
-She was the first woman to lead an armed expedition in the war.
+In 1863 she became the first woman to lead an armed expedition in the war, during the Combahee River Raid.
 After the war she worked for women’s suffrage.

 This Harriet Tubman mug is part of our Civil War, Abolitionist and African American Series profiling outstanding men and women who have helped shape our country in important and positive ways.

 The content on the mugs is crafted for a stunning visual experience and to inspire an interest to learn more about history.
 Robert Compton, who developed HistoryMugs, colorized the hundred-year-old photographs in order to bring the individuals back to life.
 Biography and images are designed and printed in Bristol, Vermont, USA.

 - 11 oz. mug: 3.75” H x 3” D

 - 15 oz. mug: 4.5″ H x 3.25″ D